Vasilew69/9admin/docs/development.md

 ```sh
 npm run dev:menu:game
 ```
-Keep in mind that for every change you will need to restart the `monitor` resource, and unless you started the server with `+setr txAdmin-menuDebug true` txAdmin will detect that as a crash and restart your server.
+Keep in mind that for every change you will need to restart the `monitor` resource, and unless you started the server with `+setr nineadmin-menuDebug true` nineadmin will detect that as a crash and restart your server.
 Also, when running in game mode, it takes between 10 and 30 seconds for the vite builder to finish for you to be able to restart the `monitor` resource ingame.